mustafanawabi/messapp/README.md

 ```shell
 npm install
 ```
-You can start the NodeJS server by executing:
+You can start the server by executing:
 ```shell
 npm start
 ```